aerostack2/project_mbzirc/README.md

 - Launch Ignition Gazebo simulator:
 ```
-./launch_ignition.bash ./config/coast.json
+./launch/launch_ignition.bash simple_demo ./config/one_drone.yaml
 ```
 Launch ignition script uses a config file to setup the ignition environment.
-Details of how to configure the config file can be checked in [ignition-assets](https://github.com/aerostack2-developers/ignition_assets#config-file).
+Details of how to configure the config file can be checked in [mbzirc wiki](https://github.com/osrf/mbzirc/wiki/UAV-and-USV-Payload-Configurations#configuring-a-group-of-vehicles-via-yaml).

 - Launch AS2: